Top Storage Shed and portable buildings buying tips.

 The Lofted Barn style is the Gambrel Barn roof style used to create space above.
 It gives you the ability to have a loft storage area above.
 This style is a good option for maximizing storage where you have limited space in your back yard.
-The loft is great to put all the smaller items and keep you floor space for bigger heavier items.
+The loft is great to put all the smaller items and keep your floor space for bigger heavier items.

 The Cabin shell style is unique by the fact the it comes with some version of a small porch, a house door, insulated windows, and taller walls.
 The porch can be on the front, sides or corner.
 This can also be a Gable roof style or a Gambrel roof style if a loft is needed.
-This is a great option for Guest, Mother-in-law, office, playrooms, lake cabin etc. This is a great option to take and finish out in the inside for what ever the needed use might be.
+This is a great option for Guest, Mother-in-law, office, playrooms, lake cabin etc. This is a great option to take and finish out the inside for what ever the needed use might be.

 We have top quality cabins for sale!
 Check out our awesome line of Dormer Cabins & Cabin Shells!